Gleam's Elegant Resource Management with `use` Syntax

 For teams new to functional programming: Generator-based do-notation offers familiar syntax while introducing functional concepts gradually.

-Gleam's use syntax represents a paradigm shift in functional programming ergonomics.
-By focusing on the "happy path" and providing a general solution to callback hell, it makes sophisticated resource management and error handling accessible without sacrificing the benefits of functional programming.
+syntax represents a paradigm shift in functional programming ergonomics.
+By focusing on the "happy path" and providing a general solution to callback hell, it makes sophisticated resource management accessible without sacrificing functional programming benefits.

-The key insight from Gleam's approach is that simplicity and power aren't mutually exclusive.
+The key insight is that simplicity and power aren't mutually exclusive.
 By providing a single, general-purpose syntax that works across multiple domains, Gleam demonstrates how thoughtful language design can make complex programming patterns both elegant and accessible.